kalvin-osoro/wallet-api/README.md

 ### 3. Configure environment variables

-Create a `.env.local` file in the root of the project:
+Create a `.env` file in the root of the project:

 ```env
 DATABASE_URL=postgres://<user>:<password>@<host>:<port>/<database>